Georg Cantor: Teacher and researcher

 Cantor submitted his dissertation on number theory at the University of Berlin in 1867.
 After teaching briefly in a Berlin girls' school, he took up a position at the University of Halle, where he spent his entire career.
-He was awarded the requisite habilitation for his thesis, also on number theory, which he presented in 1869 upon his appointment at Halle University.
+He was awarded the requisite habilitation for his thesis, also on number theory, which he presented in 1869 upon his appointment at Halle.